Evaluating LLM-Based Regression Test Generation: Experimental Design

 \subsection{Research Questions}

-\begin{itemize}[leftmargin=0.4cm,itemsep=0.2cm] \item \emph{RQ1.
-How well does \toolname perform as a regression test generator?} Specifically, we evaluate the two most important properties of \toolname if it was fully embedded in a CI/CD pipeline: effectiveness and execution time.
-Given the corresponding commits, we evaluate (i)~finding bugs that were introduced in a commit and (ii)~reproducing bugs that were patched in a commit.
-To understand how \toolname performs in the hands of a developer, we study quantitatively and qualitatively how ``close'' \toolname-generated test cases are from revealing the bug. \item \emph{RQ2.
-How well does \toolname perform under various hyperparameter values?} Specifically, we evaluate how well \toolname performs compared to the default configuration if we (a)~only used the commit message but not the diff, (b)~only used the commit diff but not the message, (c)~let it generate the command line prompt in addition to the test input. (d)~used maximum LLM temperature, (e)~used a less powerful LLM (4o-mini), (f)~used 10 iterations instead of 5 in the feedback loop, and (g)~dropped the execution analysis result in the feedback loop.
+\begin{description}[leftmargin=0.4cm,itemsep=0.05cm] \item[RQ1.] \emph{How well does \toolname perform as a regression test generator?} We evaluate the two most important properties of \toolname if it was fully embedded in a CI/CD pipeline: effectiveness and execution time.
+Specifically, we evaluate how well \toolname can find bugs that were introduced in a commit (\emph{bug-finding}) and how well \toolname can reproduce bugs that were patched in a commit (\emph{bug-reproduction}).
+To understand how \toolname performs in the hands of a developer, we evaluate how ``close'' \toolname-generated test cases are to revealing a bug—both quantitatively, using execution feedback distance, and qualitatively, through manual inspection. \item[{RQ2.}] \emph{How well does \toolname perform under various hyperparameter values?
+(Ablation Study)} Specifically, we analyze how well it performs compared to the default configuration if we (a)~only used the commit message but not the diff, (b)~only used the commit diff but not the message, (c)~let it generate the command in addition to the input, (d)~used maximum LLM temperature, (e)~used a less or a more powerful LLM (\gptmini vs \deepseekr), (f)~used 10 feedback loop iterations instead of 5, and (g)~dropped the execution analysis in the feedback loop.

+\item[{RQ3.}] \emph{How informative and self-contained do commit messages have to be to enable regression test generation without access to code?} Specifically, we investigate the impact of varying the descriptiveness of commit messages on \toolname's performance; our preliminary results from \textbf{RQ2} suggest that even with commit messages alone, \toolname can generate effective test cases.

-\item \emph{RQ3.
-How does \toolname compare to WAFLGo, the state-of-the-art in regression test generation?} Specifically, we evaluate (1) the performance of WAFLGo as a few-shot regression test generator and (2) the dependence of WAFLGo on the quality of the initial seed corpus.
-We then (3) evaluate the performance of \toolname against WAFLGo both directly and as a seed generator for zero-shot greybox fuzzing. \end{itemize}
+\item[{RQ4.}] \emph{How does \toolname compare to WAFLGo, the state-of-the-art in regression test generation?} \review{WAFLGo \cite{Xiang:2024aa} is the state-of-the-art directed greybox fuzzer for regression test generation that was shown to outperform previous directed and regression greybox fuzzers \cite{aflchurn, aflgo, windranger, selectfuzz, fishfuzz}.} Specifically, we evaluate (1) the performance of WAFLGo as a few-shot regression test generator and (2) the dependence of WAFLGo on the initial seeds, and (3) the performance of \toolname against WAFLGo both directly and as a seed generator for zero-shot greybox fuzzing. \end{description} \textbf{More results}.
+Separately, we compare our LLM-based regression test generation approach with an \emph{undirected} LLM-based test generation approach, where no change information is provided—similar to existing methods explored in previous work~\cite{Fuzz4ALL,mokav,busybox}.
+Moreover, we evaluate the performance of \toolname on the 50 most recent commits in \libxml.
+For both, we postpone the results to the \textbf{Supplementary Material} \cite{supplementary} for space reasons.